6. The Calendar

 and First Law

 Also, the Earth's shadow has only approximately the width of 2r.
 It would have very nearly a width of 2r if the Sun were a point-like light source (exactly that width if it were infinitely far away).
 Actually, however, the Sun is large enough to appear as a disk which covers about half a degree of the sky.
 As a result, the Earth's shadow is not a cylinder but a gradually narrowing cone, and at the Moon's distance it is already about 25% narrower than 2r.
+The tip of that cone is not far from the Lagrangian L2 point, near the planned position of the Webb space telescope (see end of section #34a further along).

 Questions from Users: